Fede-stack/Probabilistic-COVID-19/README.md

 **Figure 2.
 Low-Dimensional representations (Embeddings) related to the spatial information input.**

-To implement Entity Embedding for each Spatial and Temporal Information refer to:
+To implement Entity Embedding for both Spatial and Temporal Information refer to:
 - `entity_embedding.py`

 For **citing** this work refer to